-Other Energy Services operating income decreased \$85 million in 2001 from 2000.
+LANDMARK AND OTHER ENERGY SERVICES operating income decreased 83% in 2001 from 2000.
 The primary reason for the decline in results was the recording of an \$88 million gain in 2000 related to the sale of marine vessels.
-Subsea operations contributed \$109 million to the decrease due to lower activity levels, job losses and the gain on sale of marine vessels in 2000 mentioned above.
 Additionally, Landmark Graphics operating income was \$6 million lower in 2001 due primarily to increases in research and development costs.
-However, drilling fluids increased \$13 million and completion products and services increased \$37 million both benefiting from increased activity levels, higher equipment utilization and improved pricing, particularly in the United States in the first nine months of 2001.
-Integrated solutions operating income increased \$4 million, benefiting from higher gas and oil prices in the United States in the first half of 2001.
+Subsea operations (excluding Subsea 7, Inc.) contributed \$109 million to the decrease due to lower activity levels, job losses and the gain on sale of marine vessels in 2000 mentioned above.
+However, integrated solutions operating income increased \$4 million, benefiting from higher gas and oil prices in the United States in the first half of 2001.